behreajj/AsepriteAddons/commands/README.md

 - `brushFromMask`: Creates a brush from a selection.
 If snap to grid is enabled, sets the brush center to top-left; otherwise, uses the selection pivot.
 With no selection, creates a custom square or line brush.

 - `brushFromTile`: Creates a brush from the active foreground tile.

-- `copyTileset`: If the active layer is a tile map, duplicates the tile set referred to by the layer.
-Assigns an ID to the duplicate's `properties` and names the duplicate based on that ID.
-Prompts the user as to whether the layer should update its reference to the duplicate tile set.